DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/08-conclusion.md

 when it comes to understanding the digital divide.
-There is a serious need for ongoing collection of data on remote community ICT infrastructures, as well as basic consumer information including expenditure, device preferences and sharing behaviours.
+There is a serious need for ongoing collection of data on remote community ICT infrastructures, as well as basic consumer information including expenditure, device preferences and sharing behaviors.
 However, internet adoption and use is inherently tied to everyday practices, priorities, needs and capacities.
 Only by understanding the social and cultural aspects of life in remote communities can we begin to know the